infosectcbr/InfoSect-Hardware-CTF-3/index.md

 # Hardware CTF 3

 This challenge will have you find and exploit bugs in a SOHO router.
+The router is a commercial-off-the-shelf device with cusotomised firmware to deliver the CTF-style challenges.

 ## Flag 1 - Physical Access